Management Committee

 Committee Member

 Michelle has been involved with Capricorn Citizen Advocacy since 2013.
 She is now also a Management Committee Member bringing her practical insights as a Citizen Advocate to the governance of the program.
-She always supports our Pizza Nights (Advocate Get Togethers) and

 Jim Byrne